Midwifery Volunteer Projects in Tanzania

 - What’s not included?
 Flights, visa costs, spending money

 - Start dates: Flexible

 If you are considering volunteering in Midwifery then Tanzania would be a great choice.
 You will not just learn a lot from your time here, but you will also be helping poor and disadvantaged women and their babies who will benefit from your time.

-You will be placed in maternity units in either Dar es Salaam or Arusha.
+You will be placed in maternity units in either Moshi or Arusha.
 Most hospitals have maternity units, the largest experiencing up to 90 births a day.
 Your role will be mainly observational, but if you are enthusiastic and integrate well into the team, you may be given more to do.

 Midwifery in Tanzania

 According to hospital regulations in Arusha and Moshi, only volunteers studying midwifery or medicine will be permitted to observe cesarean sections and births.
 If you have no previous medical experience, or you are still a pre-med student, you will not be allowed to partake in observing cesarean sections and births.

 Maternity practice in Tanzania will be different from what you are used to.
 You may find some births quite shocking and you should try not to become emotionally attached to the patients, but be on hand to support the women and the midwives.
 Maternity units in Tanzania will not have the level of equipment or resources that you are used to.
 You will learn a lot about birth in a developing country and learn how resourceful midwives have to be working with limited facilities.